by Dr. C.H. Weaver M.D. updated 8/2022

-Preliminary results from the Phase I study of talquetamab (JNJ-64407564), a G protein-coupled receptor family C group 5 member D (GPRC5D) x CD3 bispecific antibody therapy in development by Janssen, were presented on at the 2020 American Society of Hematology Annual Meeting and updated at the 2021 event.
+Results from the Phase I study of talquetamab (JNJ-64407564), a G protein-coupled receptor family C group 5 member D (GPRC5D) x CD3 bispecific antibody therapy in development by Janssen, were updated in August, 2022.
 This early phase clinical study evaluated the safety and technical feasibility of talquetamab as a treatment for patients with progressive multiple myeloma.1

 About Talquetamab (JNJ-64407564)

 Talquetamab is a first-in-class investigational bispecific antibody targeting both GPRC5D, a novel multiple myeloma target, and CD3, the T-cell receptor.
 CD3 is involved in activating T-cells and GPRC5D is highly expressed on multiple myeloma cells.
 The binding of both activates the immune system to attach the myeloma cells.
 Results from preclinical studies in mouse models demonstrate that talquetamab induces T-cell-mediated killing of GPRC5D-expressing multiple myeloma cells through the recruitment and activation of CD3-positive T-cells and inhibits tumor formation and growth.2-5

 Updated results from the study show that heavily pretreated patients with multiple myeloma treated with talquetamab at the recommended subcutaneous dose achieved high overall responses that deepened over time.6 With a median follow-up of nine months 70% of evaluable patients achieved a response to treatment and, 53% achieved a very good partial response or better.
 The median duration of response has not been reached.